janis-sijanovs/laravel-deliveries-db/README.md

 1. Clients:

-The bage is split in two.
-On the left side there's a table with the clients.
+The page is split in two.
+On the left side, there's a table with the clients.
 There are two buttons for each client.
-One Shows addresses, and the other one Deliveries.
+One shows addresses and the other one deliveries.

 When clicking the address button, Client addresses will show up on the right side of the page.
 Page not reloading when displaying addresses is a requirement, so addresses are preloaded,